 Mike is the immediate past Chairman of the Board of Trustees for UVM Health Network-Central Vermont Medical Center and also serves on the UVM Health Network Board and is the Chair of the UVM Health Network Audit Committee.
 In addition, Mike serves on the American Hospital Association, as the trustee representative on the AHA’s Small or Rural Hospital Section Council.

 Joanne Pencak is a consultant specializing in executive education, fraud prevention and internal controls.
 Before teaching, she was as a practicing Certified Public Accountant.
 Her history includes working for local firms as well as running her own CPA firm which merged with a regional firm.
 She obtained her MBA with a concentration in Information Security in 2008 from James Madison University.
 In June of 2009, she attended the American Association of Collegiate Schools of Business Bridge Program at Ohio State University.
 The AACSB Bridge Program helps senior level executives transition from industry into the classroom.
 She serves as a member of the advisory board to the Treasurer of the City of Rutland, Vermont, and as the voluntary Chairperson for the Fresh Air Fund.
-She is also a member of the Sustainable Accounting Standard Board's Consumption Industry Working Group, which was formed to shape and influence sustainable reporting standards for the Meat, Poultry, Dairy & Fishing & Processed food Industries.
+During the Sustainable Accounting Standard Board's provisional stage, she was a member of the Consumption Industry Working Group, which was formed to shape and influence sustainable reporting standards for the Meat, Poultry, Dairy & Fishing & Processed food Industries.
 Prior to teaching at the University of Vermont, Joanne was an Assistant Professor of Business Administration at Castleton State College, where she served as the Coordinator of Graduate Accounting.

 Prof. Walberg obtained his Master of Laws (LL.M.) in Taxation from the Georgetown University Law Center after obtaining his JD from the College of William and Mary School of Law.
 Before joining the University of Vermont Grossman School of Business, he taught courses about federal tax accounting for individuals and business entities at the University of North Carolina at Wilmington.
 He previously worked as a senior manager in the national tax department of a Big Four accounting firm.
 He continues to teach in continuing education programs for practicing accountants and is currently serving on the Tax Methods & Periods Technical Resource Panel of the AICPA.
 He has published in the Virginia Tax Review, Florida Tax Review, Tax Notes, Tax Adviser, The Tax Lawyer, and others.
 His research interests include accounting method and capitalization issues.